Day6: History

-2014–2016: Formation, debut and further releases
+2014–2016: Formation, debut and Jun-hyeok's departure

-JYP Entertainment initially announced the debut of a five-member band called 5LIVE, composed of Sungjin, Jae, Young K, Junhyeok, and Wonpil.
-In 2014, the band began promotions by appearing on the fourth episode of Mnet's reality-survival program Who is Next: Win and releasing a song titled "Lovely Girl" as part of the original soundtrack of 2013 TV series Bel Ami.
+JYP Entertainment initially announced the debut of a five-member band called 5Live, composed of Sungjin, Jae, Young K, Junhyeok, and Wonpil.
+In 2014, the band began promotions by appearing on the fourth episode of Mnet's reality survival program Who is Next: Win and releasing a song titled "Lovely Girl" as part of the original soundtrack of the 2013 TV series Bel Ami.

-In mid-2015, drummer Dowoon joined the line-up and the band was renamed Day6.
+In mid-2015, drummer Dowoon joined the line-up, and the band was renamed Day6.
 Day6 released their debut EP, The Day, with the lead single "Congratulations" on September 7, 2015, marking their debut.
 The album charted at No.2 on Billboard's World Album Chart a week following its release.

-Day6 held their first live concert D-Day for 2 nights in November 21–22, 2015 at YES24 MUVhall.
+Day6 held their first live concert D-Day for 2 nights on November 21–22, 2015 at YES24 MUVhall.
 Aside from performing songs from their debut album, the band also did multiple covers and played some unreleased materials of theirs.
 On October 18, 2015, Day6 held their first overseas showcase in Taiwan, which was also their first overseas schedule, at ATT Show Box.
 On December 5, 2015, Day6 held their first overseas fanmeeting in Singapore at the Marina Bay Sands Convention Centre.

-On February 27, 2016, JYP Entertainment stated that Junhyeok had departed from the band due to personal reasons and terminated his contract with the company.
+On February 27, 2016, JYP Entertainment stated that Junhyeok had departed from the band for personal reasons and terminated his contract with the company.
 Day6 continued as a five-member band.
 On March 30, 2016, Day6 released their second EP, Daydream, with the lead single "Letting Go".
 On March 31, Day6 made their official stage debut on the music program M Countdown, six months after their initial debut.
 Following the release, the band held their second live concert Dream for 2 nights on May 28–29, 2016 at YES24 Live Hall, and one night overseas in Bangkok, Thailand at the Thunder Dome.